SCENE 01 / STEADICAM GIMBAL OPERATION

 Tiffen Steadicam and DJI Ronin operators from the IATSE 891 / 873 / 514 rosters

 Here is how the work lines up.
-Canadian Steadicam and gimbal departments draw from a deep IATSE-affiliated pool: IATSE 891 BC covers the Vancouver-area Steadicam ops who have logged hours on every Hollywood-North feature and Marvel/Netflix series block, IATSE 873 Toronto carries the Distillery District and CN Tower-area roster running ARRI Alexa Mini LF and Sony Venice 2 long-takes through Murdoch Mysteries, Star Trek Discovery, and the wider Pinewood Toronto plant, and IATSE 514 Quebec staffs the Montreal and Quebec City shoots that prize the long handheld vocabulary Xavier Dolan and Denis Villeneuve helped popularise.
+Canadian Steadicam and gimbal departments draw from a deep IATSE-affiliated pool: IATSE 891 BC covers the Vancouver-area Steadicam ops who have logged hours on each Hollywood-North feature and Marvel/Netflix series block, IATSE 873 Toronto carries the Distillery District and CN Tower-area roster running ARRI Alexa Mini LF and Sony Venice 2 long-takes through Murdoch Mysteries, Star Trek Discovery, and the wider Pinewood Toronto plant, and IATSE 514 Quebec staffs the Montreal and Quebec City shoots that prize the long handheld vocabulary Xavier Dolan and Denis Villeneuve helped popularise.

-Pre-production includes balance and post-roll tests on the actual camera package, rehearsal time for choreographed sequences, and tech scouts of any complex location — Vancouver alley networks, Toronto's Distillery District cobblestone, Montreal Plateau staircases, Old Quebec City UNESCO heritage zones, and Banff/Jasper backcountry.
-Mix shots that hand off between Steadicam, dolly, crane, vehicle car mounts, and drone are lined up routinely with the wider camera and grip departments, and cold-weather operating protocols (camera-side condensation, lens fog management, ARRI Cold Pack batteries) are built into Quebec, Yukon, and Nunavut winter blocks.
+Here is how the picture comes together.
+Pre-production has balance and post-roll tests on the actual camera package, rehearsal time for choreographed sequences, and tech scouts of any complex location.
+Vancouver alley networks, Toronto's Distillery District cobblestone, Montreal Plateau staircases, Old Quebec City UNESCO heritage zones, and Banff/Jasper backcountry.
+Mix shots that hand off between Steadicam, dolly, crane, car mounts, and drone are lined up routinely with the wider camera and grip departments, and cold-weather operating protocols (camera-side condensation, lens fog management, ARRI Cold Pack batteries) are built into Quebec, Yukon, and Nunavut winter blocks.

 FAQ